-For complete policy regulations and procedures, refer to Policy 9004 Transfer Credit.
+For complete policy regulations and procedures, refer to Policy 9004-Transfer Credit.

-University Canada West supports and abides by the principles of the Pan-Canadian Protocol on the Transferability of University Credits and the principles of transfer credit as defined by the BC Council on Admissions and Transfer.
-Students should not be required to retake academic courses successfully completed elsewhere nor should they expect to receive duplicate credit for equivalent courses.
-University Canada West is committed to enabling students to transfer academic credit taken at other recognized institutions and programs where there is a reasonable fit or match with most learning outcomes of a course.
-Transfer credit requests can take six to eight weeks and should be sent to transfercredit@ucanwest.ca.
+University Canada West is committed to enabling students to transfer academic credit recently completed at other recognized institutions and programs where there is a reasonable fit or match with most learning outcomes of a course.
+Transfer credit requests should be sent to transfercredit@ucanwest.ca; requests can take six to eight weeks for processing, especially if additional documentation is required.